Belle Gunness: Legacy

-After Gunness' crimes came to light, the Gunness farm became a tourist attraction.
-Spectators came from across the country to see the mass graves, and concessions and souvenirs were sold.
-Moreover, the crime became an acknowledged part of area history: the La Porte County Historical Society Museum has a permanent "Belle Gunness" exhibit.

-Gunness has also been the subject of at least two American musical ballads.

-Method, a 2004 film starring Elizabeth Hurley as Rebecca who is portraying Gunness in a film within the film, being shot in Romania.

-In 2017, true crime podcast My Favorite Murder performed and later released a live episode detailing Gunness' crimes.

-The Farm, a 2021 film starring Traci Lords, is based on the Belle Gunness story.
+Gunness has been the subject of at least two American musical ballads.
+Stewart H Holbrook wrote a short account of Gunness' murders in 'Belle of Indiana', in his book From Murder Out Yonder, in 1941, which was also published in All Mystery Magazine in 1950.
+Method, a 2004 film, stars Elizabeth Hurley as Rebecca who portrays Gunness in a film within the film, shot in Romania.
+In 2017, true crime podcast My Favorite Murder released a live episode detailing Gunness' crimes.
+The Farm, a 2021 film starring Traci Lords, is based on Gunness.